Catalog of Federal Domestic Assistance (CFDA) Number: 84.323A.

-(5) Reforming tenure systems, implementing teacher testing for subject matter knowledge, and implementing teacher testing for State certification or licensing, consistent with Title II of the HEA (20 U.S.C.
+(5) Reforming tenure systems, implementing teacher testing for subject matter knowledge, and implementing teacher testing for State certification or licensure, consistent with Title II of the HEA (20 U.S.C.
 1021 et seq.).

 (7) Assisting LEAs to serve children with disabilities through the development and use of proven, innovative strategies to deliver intensive professional development programs that are both cost effective and easily accessible, such as strategies that involve delivery through the use of technology, peer networks, and distance learning.

-(9) Supporting activities that ensure that teachers are able to use challenging State academic content standards and student academic achievement and functional standards, and State assessments for all children with disabilities, to improve instructional practices and improve the academic achievement of children with disabilities.
+(9) Supporting activities that ensure that teachers are able to use challenging State academic content standards and student academic achievement and functional standards, and the results of State assessments for all children with disabilities to improve instructional practices and improve the academic achievement of children with disabilities.

 (c) Contracts and Subgrants—An SEA that receives a grant under this program—

-(1) Shall award contracts or subgrants to LEAs, institutions of higher education, parent training and information centers, or community parent resource centers, as appropriate, to carry out the State plan; and
+(1) Must award contracts or subgrants to LEAs, institutions of higher education, parent training and information centers, or community parent resource centers, as appropriate, to carry out the State personnel development plan; and

 (2) May award contracts and subgrants to other public and private entities, including the lead agency under Part C of IDEA, to carry out the State plan.

-(d) Use of Funds for Professional Development—An SEA that receives a grant under this program shall use—
+(d) Use of Funds for Professional Development—An SEA that receives a grant under this program must use—

 (1) Not less than 90 percent of the funds the SEA receives under the grant for any fiscal year for the Professional Development Activities described in paragraph (a); and